-- Contact tracing to identify all close contacts to a confirmed case.
-In some instances, this may require closing the school while the contact tracing process is completed
+- contact tracing to identify all close contacts to a confirmed case – in some instances, this may require making the school non-operational while the contact tracing process is completed

-- Communication with parents advising them whether their child has been in close contact with a confirmed case
+- communication with parents advising them whether their child has been in contact with a confirmed case

-Parents will be notified via a phone call and formally in writing if their child has been in close contact with someone who has tested positive to COVID-19 while at school.
-Students will be required to remain in home isolation and not return to school for 14 days from the last possible contact.
+Parents will be notified by the school in writing if their child has been in contact with someone who has tested positive to COVID-19 while at school.
+Students who are identified as close contacts will be required to remain in home isolation and not return to school until the end of their isolation period.
 In this situation, the school will arrange for the student to receive their learning programs at home.

-Parents and students will be notified when a decision is made to make the school non-operational for onsite attendance to enable the contact tracing process to take place and/or to have the school site thoroughly cleaned.
-Information about the operational status of the school will be disseminated using the school's information channels, including the Schools Notification App, Facebook page and the department’s website.
+Parents and carers will be notified if a decision is made to make the school non-operational for on-site learning to enable contact tracing and/or cleaning process to take place.
+Information about the operational status of the school will be disseminated using the school's information channels, including the School Updates app, Facebook page and the department’s website.

-During this period, educational material will be made available through the department remote learning hub to enable students to continue learning at home.
+During this period, educational material will be made available through the department learning from home hub to enable students to continue learning at home.

 Safety and hygiene

-The department is continuing to work closely with NSW Health and other related Australian Government agencies to ensure the best possible precautions are in place to protect students and staff in our public schools.
+The department is continuing to work closely with NSW Health and other relevant agencies to ensure the best possible precautions are in place to protect students and staff in our public schools.